Olacgk/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 11. a script that converts a number from base 2 to base 10
 12. a script that prints all possible combinations of two letters
 13. a script that prints a number with two decimal places
 14. a script that converts a number from base 10 to base 16
+15. a script that encodes and decodes text using the rot 13 encryption